Subject Pronouns in Spanish (“Pronombres personales de sujeto”) are the pronouns which designate the person who performs the action of the verb.

-But if they mean “you”, why are they grouped with the third persons in that table?
-Let’s go into that.
+But if they mean “you”, why are they grouped in the table with the third persons?
+We will explain it next.

 “Usted” and “ustedes”: they mean “you”, but they conjugate the verbs in THIRD person

-Remember: The polite “usted” and “ustedes” conjugate the verb in the THIRD persons.
+When using the polite forms “usted” (polite “you” singular” and “ustedes” (polite “you” plural) , we must conjugate the verb in the THIRD persons:

-In Spanish, we actually don’t need to say the subject pronouns: We CAN, but we DON’T NEED to
+In Spanish, we don’t need to say the subject pronouns: We CAN, but we DON’T HAVE to

-In English, you never just say, for example, “eats”.
-You always need a person to couple with the verb, for example “he eats” or “she eats”.
+In English, we never just say, for example, “eats”.
+We at the very least mention a pronoun before the verb, for example: “he eats”, “she eats”, etc.

-But in Spanish you are allowed to say just the verb and leave the subject pronoun unsaid.
-So if you wan’t to say “I speak”, you can choose to say or not say “yo”.
+But in Spanish we can say just the verb and leave the subject pronoun unsaid.

 Two options for “we eat”:

-So how do we decide whether to say the person or not?
-Very easy: we will mention the person when we want to emphasize it.
-“Hablo” means “I speak”, and “Yo hablo” would be more similar to the English “Me, I speak…”, emphasizing the person.
+How do we decide between the two options?: Very easy: we mention the personal pronoun when we want to emphasize the person.
+“Hablo” means “I speak”, whereas “Yo hablo” would be more similar to the English “Me, I speak…”, emphasizing the person in that way.

-So it’s basically a matter of emphasis.
+So it is a matter of emphasis.
 You can say the verb alone, or you can add the subject pronoun for more emphasis.